microsoft/DevSkim/README.md

 ### .NET Core Runtime Dependent App

-First download and install the [.NET Core 56.0 runtime](https://dotnet.microsoft.com/).
+First download and install the [Latest .NET runtime](https://dotnet.microsoft.com/).
 Then download the DevSkim netcoreapp archive from the [releases page](https://github.com/microsoft/DevSkim/releases).
 Extract the archive, navigate to the DevSkim folder from a command line, and invoke `dotnet devskim.dll`.

 ## Build from Source